RuoxiSpace/RuoxiSpace.github.io/_posts/2023-03-26-welcome-to-jekyll.markdown

 </html>

 <div style="text-align:center">
-(Illustration: This is a 24-hour crime probability map for five crime categories potentially affected by the financial crisis between 2006 to 2009.
-You can see their trends within a day by switching types.)
+<small>(Illustration: This is a 24-hour crime probability map for five crime categories potentially affected by the financial crisis between 2006 to 2009.
+You can see their trends within a day by switching types.)</small>
 </div>